 ON THIS PAGE: You will learn about how doctors describe the growth and spread of DIG.
-This is called the stage and grade.
+This is called the grade.
 To see other pages, use the menu on the side of your screen.

 Recurrent: A recurrent tumor is a tumor that has come back after treatment.
 If there is a recurrence, the tumor may need to be graded again using the system above.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
+Information about the tumor will help the doctor recommend a treatment plan.
+The next section helps explain the treatment options for DIG.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.